$d\mathbb{Z}$-cluster tilting subcategories of singularity categories

+in $D^b(\md \Lambda)/\operatorname{perf}\Lambda$.
+Notice that this subcategory is closed under direct sums since any object in $D^b(\md \Lambda)/\operatorname{perf}\Lambda$ is isomorphic to a stalk complex.
+There are many examples of $d$-cluster tilting subcategories of singularity categories of Iwanaga-Gorenstein rings, see \cite{Iya18}, but Theorem \ref{Main theorem intro} is the first result for non-Iwanaga-Gorenstein rings.
+For such rings the singularity category is more difficult to control since it is not enhanced by the Gorenstein projective modules.
+However, it is still possible to compute the subcategory explicitly, which we do in Example \ref{Example 2}.

 To prove Theorem \ref{Main theorem intro}, we use the left triangulated structure of $\underline{\cE}$, see Definition \ref{Left triangulated categories} and Theorem \ref{stable category is left triangulated}.
-More precisely, we introduce $d$-cluster tilting subcategories of left triangulated categories, and we show that there is a correspondence between $d$ and $d\bZ$-cluster tilting subcategories of $\cE$ and $\underline{\cE}$, see Proposition \ref{cluster tilting from exact to stable} and Proposition \ref{cluster tilting from stable to exact}.
-Furthermore, we show that if a left triangulated categories has a $d\bZ$-cluster tilting subcategory, then its stabilization has a $d\bZ$-cluster tilting subcategory.
+More precisely, we introduce $d$-cluster tilting subcategories of left triangulated categories, and we show that there is a one-to-one correspondence between $d$ and $d\bZ$-cluster tilting subcategories of $\cE$ and $\underline{\cE}$, see Theorem \ref{correspondence cluster tilting exact and stable}.
+Furthermore, we show that if a left triangulated category has a $d\bZ$-cluster tilting subcategory, then its stabilization has a $d\bZ$-cluster tilting subcategory.
 We then conclude using the fact that the stabilization of $\underline{\cE}$ is the singularity category, which was proved in \cite{KV87}.

-We also obtain a corollary for Gorenstein projective modules, which we state below in the special case where $\cE=\md\text{-}\Lambda$.
+We also obtain a corollary for Gorenstein projective modules, which we state below in the special case where $\cE=\md \Lambda$.
 Recall that $\Lambda$ is Iwanaga-Gorenstein if it has finite selfinjective dimension, and that in this case the Gorenstein projectives are